shopware/admin-extension-sdk/docs/docs/guide/internals/how-it-works.md

 })
 ```

-The sender gets the message and execute the method with the matching ID with the given arguments.
-The return value will be then sent back to the converted method in the receiver.
+The sender gets the message back and executes the method with the matching ID and the given arguments.
+The return value will then be sent back to the converted method in the receiver.

 This complex logic is also abstracted.
-To use it: just add methods to
+To use it, just add methods to
 the data.
-It will be converted and handled automatically.
+They will then be converted and handled automatically.